pcast01/pcast01.github.io/_posts/2018-02-26-Problem-solving-JavaScripts-Reduce-function.md

 How did I arrive at this solution?!
 I will elaborate below.

 So I used [ES6(ECMAScript 6)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/ECMAScript_2015_support_in_Mozilla) reduce function which is a dip into [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming) which I have found to be great to work with and expanded my mind coming from a [Procedural Programming](https://en.wikipedia.org/wiki/Procedural_programming) background in programming.
 Functional Programming is unique and to wrap your brain around is difficult for me.
-So I in learning the 3 functional methods: [reduce, map and filter](https://hackernoon.com/understanding-map-filter-and-reduce-in-javascript-5df1c7eee464).
+So I came across the 3 functional methods: [reduce, map and filter](https://hackernoon.com/understanding-map-filter-and-reduce-in-javascript-5df1c7eee464) and this helped out to get this problem solved.
 I have learned so much and I am so grateful to have not given up on javascript because I really thought it was just a pain and a necessary evil in the past.

 ## Looking for help

-So naturally I googled some ways to try to solve this problem and I came across this web page: [How JavaScript’s Reduce method works, when to use it, and some of the cool things it can do](https://medium.freecodecamp.org/reduce-f47a7da511a9) and it was a life saver in coming up with my solution.
+So naturally, I googled some ways to try to solve this problem and I came across this web page: [How JavaScript’s Reduce method works, when to use it, and some of the cool things it can do](https://medium.freecodecamp.org/reduce-f47a7da511a9) and it was a life saver in coming up with my solution.
 My eyes were opened to the many uses of the Reduce function.

 Here is the code:
 ```javascript